GreerPage/website-django/README.md

 ## Python

-- The bakcend python framework I am using is called [Django](https://www.djangoproject.com/)
+- The backend python framework I am using is called [Django](https://www.djangoproject.com/)
 - It has a fairly complex file structure that you can read more about [here](https://docs.djangoproject.com/en/3.0/intro/tutorial01/)
 - Django has lots of features that are meant for large scale applications not like this one and it is kind of overkill for my site
 - This is why I might be changing to [Flask](https://flask.palletsprojects.com/en/1.1.x/) in the future